openskope-org/paleocar-browser/README.md

 Due to the default values for the two command line options, the above is equivalent to changing directory to `E:/SKOPE/data` and executing the jar file without any options at all.

+### Store customized configuration in a properties file

 Note that any of the command-line options described above also can be given in a `application.properties` file in the directory where the application is started.
 For example, if the current directory contains a file named `application.properties` with these contents:

     server.port                     = 8080
     raster-data-service.data-dir    = data
     static-tile-service.url         = http://demo.envirecon.org/browse/img

 then an instance of PaleoCAR browser started from this directory will accept connections on port 8080, will serve time series data from GeoTIFF files found in the `data` subdirectory, and will pull map tiles from `http://demo.envirecon.org/browse/img`.
-Options given on the command line as above will override property values given in this file.
+Options given on the command line will override property values given in this file.

 ### Use a remote tile server instead of locally stored map tiles